nicksavill/DEB_development/To_Do.md

          https://github.com/pypr-2122/table-of-contents/

 #### Need to:
- Check teaching space - will need 3 parallel session in Week 4 Polish notebooks
- See how the notebooks run on Noteable
+ Polish notebooks - adding more for students to do and explore See how the notebooks run on Noteable
  Test the course on potential demonstrators

-### Divide up production of teaching material
-Resources needed:
-    ppt to go over principals and illustrate the commands.
-    Notebook to work through in first class of week.
-    Outline of work for second class of week, where students produce their own notebooks.
-    Class notebooks all via discussion with Nick and Chris as Workshop leads.

 #### Assessement.
 Need to establish marking rubric for poster and guidelines for the analysis.
 (Do we assess the notebooks used to generate the figures?).
 Need to add short coding problems (warm-ups?) to the beginning of each workshop.
-Need to decide on longer coding problems for individual assessment?
+Need to decide on longer data analysis problems for individual work (weeks 1-5, 5-9) and class test (week 11)

+#### Course outline

 #### Week 1: Introduction to biological research questions and real-world datasets.
-Decided against 'field work', they will be mesuring finger length or height or head diameter in the fancy lecture theater.

 Class 1
     Intro to course - Catherine Need to draft ppt.
 Details of timetable, assessment, group work rules....
     Short talks from Edward, Iain and Cathereine about how they use Data.
-        Revision of Year1 - entering and presenting data notebook Catherine - drafted (need to re-do for in-lecture data collection).
+    Revision of Year1 - entering and presenting data notebook

 Class 2
-    Reading in tricky files Drafted notebook CK.
+    Reading in tricky files

 #### Week 2: Data entry, filtering and formatting Data entry, cleaning and summarising.
 Class 3
     Filtering, cleaning and re-arranging data, Tidy data, melt and pivot.
-Drafted CK Class 4
+Class 4
     Tidying horrible data.
-Drafted CK

 #### Week 3: Data visualisation
 Class 5
     Appropriate plots.
-Drafted ppt presentation  CK.
     Introducing Seaborn and how to control it.
-Drafted notebook  CK Class 6
+Class 6
     Practise with different plot types on real data.
-Drafted notebook CK

 ### Week 4: Starting work with the datasets
 Class 7
     Individual classes for each flavour with background to datasets.
-Dividing classes for group work Flavour leads Class 8
+Class 8
-    Hypothesis development and testing  Drafted ppt presentation  CK.
+    Hypothesis development and testing
     Group work on picking a question

 ### Week 5: Combining and transforming data
 Class 9
     Joining data sets.
-Drafted notebook CK
 Class 10
     Working with Flavour datasets